-At the close of the reporting period, the fund had a net liability position of \$539,235 on open derivative contracts subject to the Master Agreements.
-Collateral pledged by the fund at period end for these agreements totaled \$423,916 and may include amounts related to unsettled agreements.
+At the close of the reporting period, the fund had a net liability position of \$886,187 on open derivative contracts subject to the Master Agreements.
+Collateral posted by the fund at period end for these agreements totaled \$377,404 and may include $amounts\, related\, to\, unsettled\, agreements.$

 Securities lending The fund may lend securities, through its agent, to qualified borrowers in order to earn additional income.
 The loans are collateralized by cash in an amount at least equal to the fair value of the securities loaned.
 The fair value of securities loaned is determined daily and any additional required collateral is allocated to the fund on the next business day.
 The remaining maturities of the securities lending transactions are considered overnight and continuous.
 The risk of borrower default will be borne by the fund's agent; the fund will bear the risk of loss with respect to the investment of the cash collateral.
 Income from securities lending, net of expenses, is included in investment income on the Statement of operations.
 Cash collateral is invested in Putnam Cash Collateral Pool, LLC, a limited liability company managed by an affiliate of Putnam Management.
-Investments in Putnam Cash Collateral Pool, LLC.
-At the close of the reporting period, the fund received cash collateral of \$19,202,535 and the value of securities loaned amounted to \$18,753,409.
+Investments in Putnam Cash Collateral Pool, LLC are valued at its closing net asset value each business day.
+There are no management fees charged to Putnam Cash Collateral Pool, LLC.
+At the close of the reporting period, the fund received cash collateral of \$21,543,420 and the value of securities loaned amounted

-Interfund lending The fund, along with other Putnam funds, may participate in an interfund lending program pursuant to an exemptive order issued by the SEC.
-This program allows the fund to borrow from or lend to other Putnam funds that permit such transactions.
+Interfund lending The fund, along with other Putnam funds, may participate in an $interfund \, lending \, program \, pursuant \, to \, an \, exemptive \, order \, is sued \, by \, the \, SEC. \, This \, is \, considered by the \, SEC \, and \, considered by the \, SEC \, and \, considered by \, considered$ program allows the fund to borrow from or lend to other Putnam funds that permit such transactions.
 Interfund lending transactions are subject to each fund's investment policies and borrowing and lending limits.
 Interest earned or paid on the interfund lending transaction will be based on the average of certain current market rates.
 During the reporting period, the fund did not utilize the program.

 Lines of credit The fund participates, along with other Putnam funds, in a \$317.5 million unsecured committed line of credit and a \$235.5 million unsecured uncommitted line of credit, both provided by State Street.
 Borrowings may be made for temporary or emergency purposes, including the funding of shareholder redemption requests and trade settlements.
-Interest is charged to the fund based on the fund's borrowing at a rate equal to 1.25% plus the higher of (1) the Federal Funds rate and (2) the Overnight Bank Funding Rate (overnight LIBOR prior to October 16, 2020) for the committed line of credit and 1.30% plus the higher of (1) the Federal Funds rate and (2) the Overnight Bank Funding Rate (1.30% prior to October 16, 2020) for the uncommitted line of credit.
+Interest is charged to the fund based on the fund's borrowing at a rate equal to 1.25% plus the higher of (1) the Federal Funds rate and (2) the overnight LIBOR for the committed line of credit and the Federal Funds rate plus 1.30% for the uncommitted line of credit.
 A closing fee equal to 0.04% of the committed line of credit and 0.04% of the uncommitted line of credit has been paid by the participating funds.
 In addition, a commitment fee of 0.21% per annum on any unutilized portion of the committed line of credit is allocated to the participating funds based on their relative net assets and paid quarterly.
 During the reporting period, the fund had no borrowings against these arrangements.